 Complementary world Realism and mind Realism

-It is generally argued that bioelectric signals go from the retina to “the mind”, a.k.a. “the soul”, which then fabricates a world from the meager input of data (representationalism).
-This is essentially an 18th century concept as professed by Immanuel Kant.
+It is generally argued that bioelectric signals go from the retina to “the mind”, a.k.a. “the soul”, which then fabricates a world from the meager input of data.
+This is called representationalism; essentially an 18th century concept as professed by Immanuel Kant.
 Descartes thought that the pineal gland at the center of the brain was the seat of the soul, where all our thoughts are formed.
 But science has long since abandoned the concept of a little spiritual homunculus seated in the brain, who is taking care of business.

 In fact, there is only a neural system and nothing else.
 So this means that as soon as the retina is stimulated, the stimuli is already in the brain, because the eye and the optical nerve are merely extensions of the brain.
 Indeed, bioelectric signals are propagated in the brain, but this is all that science can give evidence to.
-The signals don’t go to a mind faculty, there to be reinterpreted as a world.
+The signals do not go to a mind faculty, there to be reinterpreted as a world.
 Facts are that bioelectric signals equate with intelligence and ‘psyche’.

 The brain stands in direct contact to the outer world and its quantum phenomena.
 If a blue photon stimulates a photo receptor, blueness is detected.
 It is because it is blue.
 If a red photon stimulates a photo receptor, redness is detected.
 It is because it is red.
 If it weren’t so, insects couldn’t fare in the world, because they lack recourse to an enormous brain capable of “creating” a world.
 We are all part and parcel of the world.
 It doesn’t exist on the “outside”.